3outeille/Research-Paper-Summary/README.md

 ## Unsupervised learning

-- [U.Doersch, A. Gupta and AA.
-Efros.
-Unsupervised Visual Representation Learning by Context Prediction.
-ICCV 2015][unsupervised-learning-1] (in progress)
+- [Unsupervised Visual Representation Learning by Context Prediction][unsupervised-learning-1] (in progress)
+  - by U. Doersch, A. Gupta and AA.
+Efros at ICCV 2015.
 <!---
 Variables with links.
 -->